Indian Deep Space Network: 32 m antenna

 The main antenna is a 32-meter Deep Space Antenna.
-The wheel and track 32 m antenna is a state-of-the-art system that supported the Chandrayaan-1 mission operations.
-It is currently supporting Mars Orbiter Mission This is co-located with 18 m antenna in the IDSN site at Byalalu.
+The wheel and track antenna, built in a beam waveguide configuration, is a state-of-the-art system that supported the Chandrayaan-1 and later the Mars Orbiter Mission mission operations.
+It is currently supporting the Chandrayaan-2 orbiter and the Aditya-L1 mission as well as actively tracking the Chandrayaan-3 Propulsion module.
+This is co-located with 18 m antenna in the IDSN site at Byalalu.
 A fibre optics / satellite link will provide the necessary connectivity between the IDSN site and Spacecraft Control Centre / Network Control Centre.
-This antenna is designed to provide uplink in both S-Band (20/2 kW) and X-Band (2.5 kW), either through RCP or LCP.
+This antenna is designed to provide uplink in both S-Band (20/2 kW) and X-Band (2.5 kW), either through Right circular polarization or Left circular polarization.
 The reception capability will be in both S-Band and X-Band (simultaneous RCP & LCP).
 It can receive two carriers in S-Band and one carrier in X-Band, simultaneously.
 The system will have a G/T of 37.5/51 dB/K (45° elevation, clear sky) for S/X-Band.
 The base-band will adhere to CCSDS Standards facilitating cross-support among the space agencies.
 The station is also equipped for remote control from the ISTRAC Network Control Centre (NCC).